internet4refugees/beherbergung/docs/user-guide/user-guide-en.md

 ### Navigation of the UI

-- **Structure:** On the lower half of the interface is a map where the different flats are entered.
+- **Structure:** On the lower half of the interface is a map, where the locations of the flats are displayed.

-- **Table too large:** I would like to draw your attention to the slider at the edge between the map and the table so that you can also view the right edge of the table. edge of the table.
-After clicking into the table, it can also be moved by using the cursor keys.
+- **Table too small:** There is a handle at the edge between the map and the table, allowing to resize the division of space used for the table and the map.

+- **Navigating through the table** After clicking into the table, it can be moved by using the cursor (arrow) keys.

 <!--